 If you were injured in an accident caused by a distracted driver in Minnesota, our lawyers can help you file a personal injury lawsuit.
-If the at-fault driver was behind the wheel of a bus, semi truck, or other commercial vehicle, a trucking or bus company may also be held responsible.
+If the at-fault driver was behind the wheel of a bus, semi-truck, or another commercial vehicle, a trucking or bus company may be held responsible.

-Can I Sue a Distracted Driver for Personal Injury after a Crash?
+Can I Sue a Distracted Driver after a Crash?

 Understanding Long-Term Effects of Accident Injuries

-When our lawyers build cases, they review medical records, determine lost income, and interview clients and their families to understand the effects of the injuries on daily life.
-We then hire the best medical experts to testify in court regarding the seriousness of your injuries, physical pain, emotional suffering, past and possible future medical expenses, and other issues.
+When our accident lawyers build a case, they review medical records, determine lost income, and interview clients and their families to understand the long-term effects that accident injuries have on your daily life.
+We then hire the best medical experts to testify in court about the seriousness of your injuries, physical pain, emotional suffering, past medical treatment, future medical expenses, and other issues.

 Holding Employers Responsible

-When a car accident involves a truck, bus, or other commercial vehicle, a driver’s employer may also bear responsibility for the crash.
-These cases are often much more complex than ones only involving passenger vehicles.
+When a car accident involves a commercial vehicle such as a semi-truck or bus, the driver’s employer may also bear responsibility for the crash.
+These cases are often more complex than cases that involve two passenger vehicles.
 Our truck accident litigation team has won millions for clients involved in truck crashes.
-In some cases, we have found that a trucking company allowed a driver to be on the road an unsafe number of hours, or that it did not respond to obvious signs of driver instability.
+In some cases, we have found that a trucking company allowed a driver to be on the road for an unsafe number of hours, or that the trucking company did not respond to obvious signs of driver instability.
 It is important to hold these companies responsible for their negligence and for putting profit over safety.

 Distracted Driving Statistics

-The following statistics are from the National Highway Traffic Safety Admininistration (NHTSA):
+The following statistics are from the National Highway Traffic Safety Administration (NHTSA):

-- Driver distraction is involved in about 20% of all fatal crashes.
+- Distracted drivers cause about 20% of all fatal crashes.

 - Nearly 6,000 people died each year in crashes involving a distracted or inattentive driver.

-- More than half a million people were injured in these accidents.
+- More than 500,000 people were injured in distracted driving crashes.